vishalg0wda/s2-sdk-typescript/docs/models/errors/fencingtoken.md

 # FencingToken

 Fencing token did not match.
-The expected fencing token is returned, encoded with base64.
+The expected fencing token is returned.

 ## Example Usage